Itiviti/ordered-scheduler/README.md

 ## Pseudo-code example

-Multiple threads can execute the following code.
+Multiple threads can execute the following actions.

 ```
 UpdateIndex(A);